 ASP.NET Core has some built-in identity functionality that allows you to create users and roles, and manage the security of your web applications.
 It is extremely capable and can be used to support a broad number of scenarios.
 However, it is intended for use in simple web applications, and while it can be extended to support other clients, you will need to build and wire up a lot of the UI for these scenarios yourself.

-With the new Identity endpoints in .NET 8, you can now support even more scenarios (like using API endpoints to exchange a username and password for an access token).
+Identity Endpoints were introduced in .NET 8 and have continued to evolve in .NET 9 and .NET 10, allowing you to support even more scenarios (like using API endpoints to exchange a username and password for an access token).

 However, the most important consideration is that this approach is intended for use in a single, standalone application.